Signs of Termite Damage

 As you can see from this picture of termite damage, the upper section of this doorframe was completely destroyed by termites.

-If getting from point A to point B requires crossing open ground, they will build mud tubes to cover the open distance.
+If getting from point A to point B requires crossing open ground, subterranean termites will build mud tubes to cover the open distance.

 These termite tubes serve several purposes.
 First is the termites need for moisture.
 The tubes shelter the termites from an open enviroment that could dry out their bodies.
 The next important function termite tubes serve is to protect the termites as they go back and forth from their colony to the food source.